-A student must fulfill the Senior Requirement by completing one of the following courses during her final two semesters at Barnard:
+A student fulfills the Senior Requirement by completing one of the following courses and completing a final Capstone paper or project during one of her final two semesters at Barnard:

-- A Barnard Psych Major may elect to fulfill her Senior Requirement with a Columbia University Psychology Department seminar with advisor approval.
+A Barnard Psych Major may elect to fulfill her Senior Requirement with a Columbia University Psychology Department seminar with advisor pre-approval.